Financial-Times/annotations-mapper/README.md

 # Annotations Mapper

-Processes metadata about content that comes from QMI system - aka V1 metadata.
+Processes metadata about content that comes from the QMI system - aka V1 metadata.

-* Reads V1 metadata for an article from the  kafka source topic _NativeCmsMetadataPublicationEvents_
+* Reads V1 metadata for an article from the Kafka source topic _NativeCmsMetadataPublicationEvents_
-* Filters and transforms it to UP standard json representation
+* Filters and transforms it to UPP standard JSON representation
-* Puts the result onto the kafka destination topic _ConceptAnnotations_
+* Puts the result onto the Lafka destination topic _ConceptAnnotations_

 ## Prerequisites

-* Go Dep
 * Kafka + Zookeeper - either locally or installed in an external cluster

 ## Installation

 ```
-go get -u github.com/Financial-Times/annotations-mapper
+go get 	github.com/Financial-Times/annotations-mapper
 cd $GOPATH/src/github.com/Financial-Times/annotations-mapper
-dep ensure -vendor-only
 go build
 ```